 - A change to a new medication

 - Lifestyle changes

-- Further tests, such as a heart or liver scan

 - No changes

 iDiabetes only makes recommendations.
 You and your doctor or nurse can agree on what is the right treatment for you.

 We will follow how you get on for up to 15 years through your health records.